-How did Domestos become the leading brand of bleach in Britain?
+How did Domestos become the leading bathroom disinfectant in the world?

 W A Handley establishes the Domestos business

 Wilfred Augustine Handley (1901 -1975), was the son of a blacksmith employed in the Tyneside shipbuilding industry.

 W A Handley trained as a dental mechanic.
 As a side project, he manufactured chemicals in his garden shed.
 He acquired sodium hypochlorite, a waste product from the local chemical industries, including ICI Billingham, and manufactured a powerful disinfectant and sterilizer, which he called “Domestos”.

 W A Handley established his “Hygienic Disinfectant Service” in 1929.
 Assisted by his wife Ivy, he established door-to-door sales of Domestos.